stfc/PSyclone/doc/user_guide/examples.rst

 ^^^^^^^^^

 Basic operation of PSyclone with an invoke() containing two kernels, one user-supplied, the other a Built-in.
+Code is generated both with and without distributed-memory support.

 Example 2
 ^^^^^^^^^

-A more complex example containing multi-kernel invokes.
-Provides examples of OpenMP and loop fusion transformations.
+A more complex example showing the use of PSyclone transformations to change the generated PSy-layer code.
+Provides examples of kernel-inlining and loop-fusion transformations.

 Example 3
 ^^^^^^^^^